GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 </ol>
 </div>

-?> If you use a SE-GSIB device, refer to [TechPass account for SE-GSIB device users](support/overview?id=techpass-account-for-se-gsib-device-users) for instructions to get your TechPass account.
+?> If you use a SE-GSIB device, refer to [TechPass account for SE-GSIB device users](support/overview?id=techpass-account-for-se-gsib-device-users) for getting a TechPass account.

-*To get a TechPass account*:
+*To get a TechPass account* :

 <div class="warn">
 <ul>